 Neither the A- or B-class lacks performance in EQ guise.
 In terms of the 0-62mph dash, the A 250 e cracks it in 6.6 seconds, the A 250 e Saloon is a tenth behind, and the B 250 e adds another tenth to come in at 6.8 seconds.
 Top outright top speed for the A 250 e and B 250 e is 146mph and the A-Series saloon is 4mph faster.

 On electric-only power, all of the variants are capped at 87mph – perfectly suitable in everyday driving.
-Range on electric power is also ideal for most commutes at around 40 miles.
-Once the petrol engine joins the party, combined fuel economy is around 168mpg on the WLTP cycle and CO2 emissions are between 32 and 36g/km.
+Range on electric power is also ideal for most commutes at up to 42 miles.
+Once the petrol engine joins the party, combined fuel economy is up to 235.4mpg on the WLTP cycle and CO2 emissions are rated at just 27g/km (on the UK-spec B Class).

 As with all good PHEVs and EVs these days, Mercedes has endowed the A- and B-Class EQ models with technology that helps maximise efficiency.
 An intelligent, route-based operating strategy takes into account traffic, speed and other factors on the way to a planned destination to maximise the use of battery power along the way.